pedersen/nessiedms/README.txt

     could use act, scene.
 This customization should be on a per-volume basis, and not be able to be overridden by sub-volumes.

+Automated Phrase Cross-Referencing
+    Some way of automatically linking phrases to useful pages.
+I think that Lucene has some of this built in, but I don't know.
+Using the Fallout wiki idea, the phrase "deadly creature" might link to the Deathclaw page.

 How URLs Should Look
 ====================